Last Updated on June 23, 2025 by Ketki Gadre

 CHOPTA CHANDRASHILA TREK EXPERIENCE

 We reached the base of the trek at 7:30 am and started the ascent with hiking poles in our hands.
-Wooden sticks are available on rent in the shops at base.
+Wooden sticks are available for rent in the shops at the base.
 So fret not in case you don’t want to carry it from home.
 And trust me, get the stick(s) as it makes the hike so much easier.

 The path to the temple is well-marked with clear steps and moderately steep, making it accessible even to beginners.
 The path starts off with rhododendron trees on both sides of the path and slowly opens up to the view of meadows.

-Recommended read : Rhododendron trek
+Recommended read: Rhododendron trek

-For those who do not wish to hike (the Kedarnath pilgrims), can opt for mules which I strongly discourage.
+For those who do not wish to hike (the Kedarnath pilgrims), can opt for mules, which I strongly discourage.
 If you cannot hike, stay at home and stop torturing animals because god is certainly not going to be happy if you hurt his children just to tick off your yatra list!

 After the rhododendrons, the trail welcomes trees such as oak, deodar forest, as well as wildflowers in the meadows.
-The meadows are perfect to sit or lie down looking at the vastness of the snow clad mountains in front of you.
+The meadows are perfect to sit or lie down, looking at the vastness of the snow-clad mountains in front of you.

 There are small shops every few hundred meters selling water bottles, wafer packets and other snacks.